 - RTI International, ALS Functional Ratings Scale-Revised Clinical Outcome Assessment Remote-Use Equivalency Study, ~$1.8 million over two years

 The ALS Functional Rating Scale-Revised Clinical Outcome Assessment Remote-Use Equivalency Study will adapt a trial endpoint, called the ALSFRS, for remote use.
 Typically, the ALSFRS is an assessment done by a health care professional in the office.
 This study will determine whether this assessment could be done at home, decreasing the amount of travel for patients and their families to participate in clinical trials.
-Additionally, the contract will include a Patient Consulting Committee for advice, transparency and oversight and translate the remote tool to U.S. Spanish.
+Additionally, the contract will include a Patient Committee for advice, transparency and oversight and translate the remote tool to U.S. Spanish.

 - RTI International, Landscape Analysis of Brain-Computer Interface Focused Patient Preference Studies in ALS Patients, ~$330,000 over one year

-The goal of this contract is to perform a landscape analysis of patient preference information (PPI) studies focused on brain-computer interface (BCI).
+The goal of this contract is to perform a landscape analysis of patient preference information (PPI) studies focused on brain-computer interface (BCI) devices.
 FDA is specifically interested BCI devices that communicate with the brain providing patients with the ability to interact with their families and health care professionals.
 The contract will review the literature to determine what is already known about BCI devices and PPI studies in ALS.
 This perspective will help inform FDA’s assessment of the benefit-risk profile for these devices and may lay the foundation for future PPI studies for BCIs in ALS patients.